Please note that Tapas no longer supports Internet Explorer.

 A hill – it simply rose.
 And kept rising.
 Firs atop swayed, snapped and slid to the ground like crumbs off a table.

 Fortunately, brave men and women guarding the transport did not have much common sense.
-Firm belief in their gear compensated for that.
+Firm belief in their gear fill in for that.
 Grenade launchers whooshed one after the other.
-There was no visible damage on the curious peak, but it idled as if starting to have second thoughts.
+I didn’t see any visible damage on the curious peak, but it idled as if starting to have second thoughts.
 Approach slowed.
 It settled back down.

 As if having flashbacks too, my new arm started acting up again.
 It just let go.
 I almost plunged down.

 The darned thing was even more erratic than usual today.
 It thrashed during the encounter too.
 The claw slashed open its wrist whilst I stood petrified.
-Luckily, arm’s anatomy wasn’t that of a human.
-I cursed out its ingenious solution to the ordeal afterwards.
+I cursed out its ingenious solution afterwards.
+Luckily, anatomy on that arm wasn’t human.

-There was no reply.
+It hadn’t cared for my unkind comments.
 Not then.
 Now, however, the claw was out once more and the discussion was resuming.
-The segmented whipblade flailed, nicking me in the process again.
+The segmented blade flailed, nicking me in the process again.
 Wretched timing.
 This awful limb did have a mind of its own – and it was bent on killing me.

 I’ll evaporate that bastard’s entire credibility for this.

 The wagon was nearly through the gates.
-Just a little bit more and I would be safe!
+Just a little bit more and I’d be safe!
 At least from the beasts.
-I strenuously held on with a single grip.
+I strenuously held on with a single hand.

 Flailing appendage wasn’t making it easy.
-It threatened to cut me once more - on my arm.
+It threatened to cut me once more – on my arm.
 Evading that, I fell.
-My back hit stone and something in the bag cracked.
+I hit stone; something in the bag cracked.
 Everyone was bent on putting my lame warhorse out of its misery.

 My cover slowly rolled away.
 Wanted to curse out the scaly attachment again, but my mind concentrated on solutions instead.